EkoCommunications/EkoQueue/Readme.md

 The job class require a `handle` and `failed` method that both accept optional parameters that will be passed from the dispatcher.
 The job classes can also contain optional `concurrency` and `priority` properties.

+The `handle` and `failed` methods also allow you to yield to promises so you can write your code in a more produral manner.
+You can yield to generators or promises.

 ### Example

 ```javascript